unsaved/gradle-javaPropFile-plugin/README.txt

       as the extension object comes online.
 May be disabled if you want to ensure that target extension objects are available ahead of time.

+    + User specifiable load-specific automatic prefix.
+This allows you to load properties from multiple sources into your Project or Map, without risking name collisions, and being able to clearly and definitively tell the source of each property.

 USAGE

 Pull plugin from Internet.